The component package is a zip file with a known directory structure.

 In the context menu of the

-Open the API editor to see the app's API.
-You'll see four entries: one function and three signals.
+Open the API editor to see the app’s API.
+You’ll see three entries: one function and two signals.
 Since we dragged two output parameters to an image display, the Builder has automatically created two signals for us.
-The trigger input will show up as a function paired with a signal that will be emitted whenever the function is called.
+The trigger input will show up as a function.

-The default names of the API entries are composed of the name of the tool and the parameter name.
+The default names of the API entries are composed of the parameter name and an optional postfix number to make the name unique in the application scope.
 Since the API is intended to be used as the public interface of your app, try to find descriptive names.
-Click the name of a signal to rename it.
+Click the name of the API entry (the rightmost column) to rename it.